lgarciaag89/AExOp-DCS/README.md

 # AExOp-DCS

-## Algorithm to explore and Optimiza Descriptor Configuration Spaces
+## Algorithm to Explore and Optimize Descriptor Configuration Spaces

 ### Requirements